wendyyuchensun/wendyyuchensun.github.io/_posts/2023-11-08-access-log-missing-after-migrating-app-to-node16.md

 It was a breaking change not [documented](https://nodejs.org/docs/latest-v16.x/api/http.html#event-close_3) very well.
 Seems a fair number of other OSS projects got broken by this change too.

-In the end, the dependency we use removed the `req.close` part to fix the issue.
+In the end, the dependency removed the `req.close` part to fix the issue, thanks to great help from collegues in other departments.

 ### Disclaimer